(for veterinary information only)

 BRAND NAME: ENTOCORD, UCERIS

-The problem with this seemingly ideal treatment plan is that budesonide is a very strong corticosteroid (about fifteen times stronger than prednisone).
+Of course, no plan is perfect.
+The problem with this seemingly ideal treatment plan is that budesonide is a very strong corticosteroid (about fifteen times stronger than prednisolone).
 This means that even the minimal amount that does get absorbed can be significant and it appears that the more inflamed the bowel lining is, the more budesonide is absorbed into the body.
-Appropriate dosing is very important with this medication and one should note that experience with this drug in small animals is still limited.
+Appropriate dosing is very important with this medication so as not to defeat the purpose of steroid side effect prevention.

 HOW THIS MEDICATION IS USED